The Appalachian Seminar & Tour for Berea College Faculty and Staff

-Join us on the next Berea College Appalachian Seminar & Tour that is scheduled for July 30th to August 6th.
-To register contact Sheila Lyons by e-mail at email@example.com, at extension 3140, or at CPO 2166.
+We recently complete the 2014 Berea College Appalachian Seminar & Tour.
+The next Appalachian Seminar & Tour for Faculty and Staff is tentatively scheduled for summer 2016.
+For more information or to express your interest in the tour contact Sheila Lyons by e-mail at email@example.com, at extension 3140, or at CPO 2166.

 For more than five decades, new faculty and staff to Berea College have embarked on a tour of Appalachia in order to learn more about the Appalachian region and to better understand the importance of the College’s Appalachian Commitment.
 Today, the Appalachian Seminar and Tour is underwritten by funding from the National Endowment for the Humanities, which has recognized the importance and benefits of such a Berea tradition.